exyi/coberec/docs/thesis/design.md

 ## `System.Linq.Expressions` Influence

 We consider the [Linq Expressions API](https://docs.microsoft.com/en-us/dotnet/api/system.linq.expressions.expression?view=netframework-4.7.2) a very reliable API for emitting the intermediate language at runtime.
-We designed our API to be similar and thus easy to use for developers who are already familiar with Linq Expressions.
+We have designed our API to be similar and thus easy to use for developers who are already familiar with Linq Expressions.

-In combination with Reflection Emit, it is possible to emit a .NET assembly by this API.
+In combination with Reflection Emit, it is possible to create a .NET assembly using this API.
 However, we find Reflection Emit harder to use and it has several additional problems.
 In particular, the API depends on reflection, so the referenced symbols of the output assembly must be loaded into the code generator.
-These references may collide with dependencies of the generator and cause reliability issues.
+These references may collide with dependencies of the generator itself and cause reliability issues.

-The original project idea was to reimplement the Linq Expressions API for code generation.
-However, we must not depend on reflection to avoid the issues with dependencies, so we have to use a different model of .NET metadata.

 We originally intended to reimplement the Linq Expression API for code generation.
 However, to avoid the dependency on .NET reflection a new method of representing metadata [had to be created](./design.md#metadata).